ICanBoogie/Prototype/README.md

 ### Defining prototypes methods through the `prototype` property

-As we have seen in previous examples, prototype methods can be defined using the `prototype` property of `Object` instances:
+As we have seen in previous examples, prototype methods can be defined using the `prototype` property:

 ```php
 <?php